California Psalms

 3

-18 I leave my boat stuck in nebulous mother-of-pearl,
+18 I leave my boat mired in nebulous mother-of-pearl,

-my berth asleep in an ocean deposited to it by air.
+my berth asleep in an ocean dispatched to it by air.

 19 I walk out the door.